ono-midori/ono-midori.github.io/techs/zguide.md

 - When a worker detects this kill message, it exits.

-It doesn’t take much new code in the sink:
+It doesn't take much new code in the sink:

 ```c++
 void *controller = zmq_socket (context, ZMQ_PUB);